 If your house has a cable connection to the Foxtel/Optus optical lines then you have the option of subscribing to one of those providers as your ISP.
 Cable connections are high speed but the bandwidth is shared with your neighbours so can be variable.

-If you're able to get a 3G signal on your mobile phone from your home then you also have the potential to use that as the feed for your home network.
-Typically these connections will be slower and more expensive than DSL but because they use less physical infrastructure to get to your location they can be a great option when DSL isn't available.
-The Telstra "4G" product is a souped up version of 3G which can achieve very good speeds if you're in the appropriate coverage area (usually metro).
+If you’re able to get a 3G or 4G signal on your mobile phone from your home then you also have the potential to use that as the feed for your home network.
+Typically these connections will be more expensive than DSL but because they use less physical infrastructure to get to your location they can be a great option when DSL isn’t available.

 WiMax is a different wireless method of getting you connected.
 In general this is only available in the “metro” areas due to the cost for the provider to deploy specific infrastructure.
 If you’re in the right area this will generally be a better bandwidth option than 3G.